petems/petems-hiera_vault/README.md

 ### Requirements

-The `vault` gem must be installed and loadable from Puppet
+The `vault` and `debouncer` gems must be installed and loadable from Puppet

 ```
 # /opt/puppetlabs/puppet/bin/gem install vault
+# /opt/puppetlabs/puppet/bin/gem install debouncer
 # puppetserver gem install vault
+# puppetserver gem install debouncer
 ```

 On Puppetserver <= 5, you will need to switch Puppetserver to use the new JRuby 9K, as the gem requires Ruby 2+, and Puppetserver uses the 1.9.2 JRuby